Wondering what is the best way to learn java programming? We have outlined the steps that can help you learn to code Java.

 - Create a file with some content.

-- Read input from user on console.
+- Read input from the user on the console.

 Try String manipulation exercises like

-- find a string in large text.
+- find a string in the large text.

-- replace a part of string
+- replace a part of the string

 - parse numbers from strings